kris-larsson/elixir_identicon/README.md

 # Identicon

-**Creates a 5x5 image similar to the default githup profile picture**
+**Creates a 5x5 image similar to the default github profile picture**

 ## Installation